 Although they’re not necessarily needed for all jobs, the following technologies are used by many License Clerks:

 - Microsoft Excel

 - Microsoft Word

 - Microsoft Office

 How do I Become a License Clerk?

 What kind of License Clerk requirements are there?

 What work experience do I need to become a License Clerk?

 Below are examples of industries where License Clerks work:

-Those thinking about becoming a License Clerk might also be interested in the following careers:
+Those interested in being a License Clerk may also be interested in: